5 Benefits Coaches Can Get from Promoting Their Services

 People seeking a solution should be willing to at least invest the time, if not their money, to talk with you and get their questions answered.
 Then they can make an educated decision about whether to continue on as one of your clients.

-Keep these elements in mind as you design and write your coaching website:
+Keep these elements in mind as you design and write your coaching or consulting website:

 Include your photo on your website so prospective coaching clients can see who they’re working with.